Ritik2001/Ritik2001/README.md

 - 👀 I’m interested in Cloud related projects and looking to step into opensource.
 - 🌱 I’m currently pursuing my B.Tech in Computer Science with specialization in Cloud Computing and Virtualization Technology(CCVT)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-       Email: uniyal.ritik@gmail.com

 <!---
 Ritik2001/Ritik2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.